Family Member Arrested? Support Your Relative

 - Promote discovery in the brain and behavioral sciences to fuel research on the causes of mental disorders

-- Chart mental illness trajectories to determine when, where, and how to intervene
+- Chart mental health consideration trajectories to determine when, where, and how to intervene

-- Develop new and better interventions that incorporate the diverse needs and circumstances of people with mental illnesses
+- Develop new and better interventions that incorporate the diverse needs and circumstances of people with mental health considerations/conditions

 - Strengthen the public health impact of NIMH-supported research